What is email segmentation?

 3. Marketing preferences

-You should always be collecting marketing preferences, especially during the welcome series and re-engagement programs.
+You should always be collecting marketing preferences, especially during the welcome series in preference centers and re-engagement programs.
 This is data such as the departments, newsletters, or topics they’re interested in and the frequency with which they would like to hear from you.
-Driving customers to update preferences will help you ensure engagement levels are high for each segment.
+Driving customers to update their preferences will help you ensure engagement levels are high for each segment.

 4. Email engagement